karakasa/PancakeNext/README.md

 [Codebase](/example/OneCodeTwoVersions)

 This example uses project configurations, preprocessor directives, and a thin compatibility layer to support both Grasshopper 1 and 2 from a single codebase.
 The compatibility layer is designed around GH1 conventions, allowing the same logic to run in GH2 with minimal changes.
+Pancake itself doesn't use this due to its deep integration with Grasshopper.

 > Note: This project is intended as a technical demonstration.
 The APIs and interoperability layers follow the terms and conditions defined by McNeel and David Rutten for Grasshopper 1.